The types of insulin include:

 - How often you check your blood sugar

 - Your goals for managing your blood sugar

-Afrezza, a rapid-acting inhaled insulin, is now FDA-approved for use before meals for both type 1 and type 2 diabetes.
-The drug peaks in your blood in about 15-20 minutes, researchers say, and it clears your body in 2-3 hours.
+Afrezza, a rapid-acting inhaled insulin, is FDA-approved for use before meals for both type 1 and type 2 diabetes.
+The drug peaks in your blood in about 15-20 minutes and it clears your body in 2-3 hours.
 It must be used along with long-acting insulin in people with type 1 diabetes.

 The chart below lists the types of injectable insulin with details about onset (the length of time before insulin reaches the bloodstream and begins to lower blood sugar), peak (the time period when it best lowers blood sugar) and duration (how long insulin continues to work).
 These three things may vary.
 The final column offers some insight into the "coverage" provided by the different insulin types in relation to mealtime.

 |Type of Insulin & Brand Names||Onset||Peak||Duration||Role in Blood Sugar Management|

 |Lispro (Humalog)||15-30 min.||30-90 min||3-5 hours||Rapid-acting insulin covers insulin needs for meals eaten at the same time as the injection.
 This type of insulin is often used with longer-acting insulin.|

 |Regular (R) or novolin||30 min. -1 hour||2-5 hours||5-8 hours||Short-acting insulin covers insulin needs for meals eaten within 30-60 minutes.|

 |Velosulin (for use in the insulin pump)||30 min.-1 hour||1-2 hours||2-3 hours|